 Emergency dental treatment for the relief of pain and urgent denture repairs is available from a PCRS dentist contracted to the Local Health Office.
 You can also obtain other necessary treatment from a Health Office dental clinic.
-When you go for treatment, present your European Health Insurance Card and your ID.
+When you go for treatment present your European Health Insurance Card and your ID.
 In emergencies, you should ascertain in advance that the dentist you choose provides treatment under EU regulations.
 Contact the Local Health Office or health centre to get details of contracted dentists or Local Health Office clinics.

+Information on public hospital prices is available on the HSE website.
 The prices of private hospitals and medical services vary.
 In order to obtain a preliminary estimate of costs, it is worth asking the treatment provider directly for information on prices.

 Quality and safety of treatment